codelibs/intaste/README.md

 ### 5.3 Streaming Responses (SSE)

-Assera can stream LLM responses in real-time.
+Intaste can stream LLM responses in real-time.

 **Using the UI**:
 - Toggle streaming mode with the "⚡ Stream" checkbox in the header (default: enabled)